ysugimoto/ginger/README.md

 ginger function create --name example
 ```

-You can find a `functions/example` directory which contains `main.go`.
-The `main.go` is a lambda function handler.
+You can find a `functions/example` directory which contains `main.go` and `Function.toml`.
+The `main.go` is a Lambda function handler.
 The `github.com/aws/aws-lambda-go/lambda` is installed as default.
+On the other hand, the `Function.toml` is setting file of Lambda function e.g. memory limit, timeout, and so on.

 Of course you can install additional package with `go get` or other verndoring tools like `glide`, `dep`, ...